-It is possible that sometimes the one being accused doesn’t even realized what he/she/them is doing, or perhaps the person being accused suffers from a mental disorder that hasn’t yet been diagnosed.
-There could be several situations that led to this, but rest assure our Criminal Defense Lawyers are not going to judge you and will always hear your side of the story.
+It is possible that sometimes the one being accused doesn’t even realize what he/she/is doing, or perhaps the person being accused suffers from a mental disorder that hasn’t yet been diagnosed.
+There could be several situations that led to this, but rest assured our Criminal Defense Lawyers are not going to judge you and will always hear your side of the story.
 If you recognize you have an issue, you should also consider looking for professional help.

 They will gather all the facts to ensure they put together the best defense strategy specific to your case.
 Please remember to always be honest with your domestic violence lawyer, and share as much information and details as possible, this will give you a better chance at your defense against the charges.

-Which means you must follow the stipulations of any injunction order against you regardless of where you are in the country, otherwise you could be charged with a first degree misdemeanor, which could give you up to a year in jail and up to $1,000 fine.
-If you believe you have an unfounded restraining order or injunction against you, you need to also contact a lawyer immediately.
+This means you must follow the stipulations of any injunction order against you regardless of where you are in the country, otherwise, you could be charged with a first-degree misdemeanor, which could give you up to a year in jail and up to $1,000 fine.
+If you believe you have an unfounded restraining order or injunction against you, you need to contact a lawyer immediately.
 While you do, please remember to avoid any type of contact with the person who filed the injunction order against you.
 This also applies if trying to get in contact with the person via a third party.